myriadrf/LimeSDR-XTRX_GW/README.md

 This repository contains the LimeSDR XTRX FPGA gateware project.

+:warning: Please use specific branch according to your board version.

 The gateware can be built with the free version of the Xilinx Vivado v2022.1 (64-bit).

 ## Project building